Pinguicula gigantea: Leaves and carnivory

 Pinguicula gigantea, unlike most Pinguicula species, has sticky upper and undersides of its large, flat leaves.
 The leaves have trichomes on them, which secrete a mucilage that traps prey.
 P. gigantea's leaves are among the largest in its genus.
 The species epithet, gigantea, describes this characteristic.

 Flowers

 The flowers of P. gigantea are usually zygomorphic.
 The varieties of P. gigantea differ solely on their flowers, such as the 'blue flower' P. gigantea or the 'white flower' forms.
 Other forms have also been described.
 A dark purple flower exists in cultivation as well.

 Dormancy and winter

 Pinguicula gigantea is a tropical Mexican species of Pinguicula.
 Its dormancy is not regulated by temperature or light.
 Like most tropical species, its dormancy is triggered by lack of moisture.
 Very little precipitation falls during the winter in Mexico where this Pinguicula species lives.
-In order to survive in these conditions it forms non-carnivorous leaves and can handle dry conditions.
-When the plant emerges from its dormant period in the spring, it produces new carnivorous leaves and eventually flowers.
+When the plant emerges from its dormant period in the spring, it produces new leaves and eventually flowers.